 The best way to avoid this attack is by purchasing the more popular and well-received products.
 However, you should keep in mind that despite this, Lenovo is quite a popular household brand, and they also suffered an attack.

-As such, even if you’re only using products made by reputable manufacturers, it’s vital to keep your security software up to date to patch out any of the problems that may be discovered afterwards.
+As such, even if you’re only using products made by reputable manufacturers, it’s vital to keep your security software up to date to patch out any of the problems that may be discovered afterward.

 5. Residual Fingerprints